 Finally, investors who would like peripheral exposure to the oil industry can seek out industries that are related to this asset.

-Crude oil is one of the most stunningly versatile products in the world.
+Crude oil is one of the most versatile products in the world.
 While it is true that modern society runs off the energy produced by burning this commodity, that misses the sheer volume of physical products that it contributes to (either in whole or in part).
 Plastics, for example, are made out of natural gas, another form of petroleum.
 So are many fertilizers.
-Asphalt and many construction products are based on oil, as are many chemical products, and of course, the travel industry is directly influenced by the price of jet fuel.
+Asphalt and various construction products are also based on oil, as are a number of chemical products.
+And, of course, the travel industry is directly influenced by the price of jet fuel.
 As mentioned above, all these are types of petroleum (sometimes also called hydrocarbons).

 Investing in companies whose products depend on oil can be a solid way to partially invest in oil.
 For example, buying stock in a chemical or plastics manufacturer will expose you to a company likely to do well when oil prices dip.
-This not only allows you to buy into the market but can be a good counter-cyclical investment to offset any direct investments you have made.
+Investing in this way only allows you to buy into the market, but it also can be a good counter-cyclical investment to offset any direct investments you have made.
 The same goes for companies that sell drilling and production services, make and lay pipelines and move the product in ships.

 Tips on Investing

-• Like any asset, oil might be the right investment for your portfolio … or it might not.
+- Like any asset, oil might be the right investment for your portfolio, or it might not.
 It all depends on your overall strategy and your long-term goals.
 Consider working with a financial advisor for a full understanding of your situation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/james, ©iStock.com/Rangsarit Chaiyakun, ©iStock.com/spooh